cameron-eth/Hommesvg/README.md

 # Airplane Scroll Fill SVG Design
-Designed by Cameron Norfleet @Hommefleur, Feel free to use code @ your discretion. by HF
+Designed by Cameron Norfleet @Hommefleur, Feel free to use code @ your discretion. by Team @ HF